 Accept the Terms and Conditions.

-Now ShipWorks will be able to access Amazon's shipping rates!
+Now will be able to access Amazon's shipping rates!

 But for shipping labels purchased from Amazon, Amazon provides access to a set of rates across USPS, UPS, and FedEx.
 Those Amazon rates will be used unless you connect your own UPS or FedEx account in Amazon to access your negotiated rates.
 USPS labels can only be purchased at Amazon's rates.

-ShipWorks provides a host of methods to quickly organize and ship your Amazon Prime orders.
-Tools such as Shipping Profiles, Shipping Rules, and Filters will help you manage your Prime orders with ease and efficiency.
+provides a host of methods to quickly organize and ship your Amazon Prime orders.
+Tools such as shipping presets profiles, shipping rules, and filter settings will help you manage your Prime orders with ease and efficiency.

 There is a column on the main orders grid in ShipWorks that indicates when an order is Amazon Prime.
 You can sort by this column by clicking on the column header.
 You can also create a Filter in ShipWorks so that your Amazon Prime orders are automatically sorted out from the rest of your orders for you.